ftrackhq/ftrack-connect-spark-adobe/doc/photoshop/publish.rst

 Publishing in Photoshop will publish the current document as a copy so that you can continue working on your local copy.

+More information about publishing media can be found :ref:`here. <using/publish>`

 .. note::

     Published files are tracked by ftrack and copied to a new place during